ml4scisoc/ml4scisoc.github.io/_sources/syllabus/learning.md

 For it to meet specification it must:
-- be the right length
+- be the 4-5 pages + references
 - be the right format
 - include clearly marked sections indicating the required content
 - be written clearly